 Introduction to the Middle Ages

-Geographically it is focused on the broader Mediterranean world, chronologically from the 4th century AD to the 15th century AD.
-Students will be grounded in basic geographic and chronological knowledge as well as learning the narratives of significant persons and events.
+This course primarily focuses on medieval Europe, but will also look at the broader Mediterranean world.
+Students will be grounded in the basic historical, geographical, and chronological contexts, as well as learning the stories of significant persons and narratives of key events.

 Amazon links for textbooks and materials are provided for the convenience of our parents and students.